deepaksood619/deepaksood619.github.io/docs/devops/others/servers/readme.md

 ## Application Server

-Theapplication servergets those fancy requests and converts the information from them into Python objects which are usable by frameworks.
+The application server gets those fancy requests and converts the information from them into Python objects which are usable by frameworks.
 How this is supposed to happen is described by a specification people agreed on -[WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface). (*whiskey*)

-Examples
+### Examples

 1. Gunicorn
 2. **uWSGI**